VictorLandim/pokedex-ribon/readme.md

 The application will consume the following restful routes:

-> Each pokémon will have the following fields:\
+> Note that each pokémon will have the following fields:\
 > `id: number(national pokédex number)`\
 > `name: string`\
 > `sprite_url: string`\